You might want to take an extra sip of coffee before you read the next paragraph about content vs. content marketing.

 I’m going to say No.

-Many people who already have everything they need to produce potent content marketing for their businesses limit themselves because they are preoccupied with first becoming an “expert.”
+Many people who already have everything they need to write effective content for their businesses limit themselves because they are preoccupied with first becoming an “expert.”

 - They obsess over covering a topic from every angle, which leads to a sporadic publishing schedule.